colisee/odr-debian/UPDATE.md

      --debian-branch=debian/latest \
      --uscan
    ```
-1. Change the debian/changelog file
+1. Change the debian/changelog file if a new upstream version was imported
    ```
    gbp dch \
      --debian-branch=debian/latest \